Rea likes 'his back against the wall'

-World Superbikes: Rea likes the feeling of having his 'back against the wall'
+World Superbikes: Jonathan Rea likes feeling of having 'back against the wall'

 Last updated on .From the section Motorsport

-Jonathan Rea says he is thriving on the feeling of having "his back against the wall" as he continues his battle for the World Superbike title with series leader Toprak Razgatlioglu in Portugal.
+Jonathan Rea says he is thriving on the feeling of having his "back against the wall" as he continues his battle for the World Superbike title with series leader Toprak Razgatlioglu in Portugal.

 The Turkish rider goes into this weekend's three races at the Portimao circuit with a 20-point lead following his double race win in Jerez last week.